 Here are my best tips to help you pick an event photographer that you can feel confident in.

 I'm biased to experienced pros like myself but don't look past a newer photographer if they've got the right stuff.
 If they've worked under other photographers they have possibly learned enough to do a solid job.
-If they're just starting out on their own they may understand all of the above information assuming they had a good mentor.
+Some new photographers who are just starting out on their own may understand all of the above information assuming they had a good mentor.

 A professional photographer should be able to take payment in many forms.
 Today the options for credit card processing are plenty so they should accept cards, checks, and cash at least.
 A serious photographer may also accept ACH, or even more modern forms of payment such as Venmo, CashApp, or Zelle.
 They should also have a tax id they're using for their business.
 Asking for a W9 will help you determine if they do.

 Getting a feel for a person from interviewing them is crucial.
 I hear from a lot of clients that I'm more active than other photographers they've hired.
-I move around, am constantly taking photos, smile, and make small talk when appropriate, and otherwise stay less noticeable.
+At events I move around, am constantly taking photos, smile, and make small talk when appropriate.
+Otherwise I remain as unnoticeable as possible.
 You're probably not going to be able to assess that from a phone call or zoom meeting.